JuneJe0n/Upstage-NLP-Project_Team8/README.md

 - Token Constraints: Responses must be concise and fit within the token limit.

 ## Project Settings
+To try out our project, follow the steps below :

 ### Requirements

 A suitable conda enviroment named `nlp` can be created and activated with: